syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeView/Template-Support.md

 3. In the View page, define the template structure in which the TreeView has to be rendered.
->

-_Note: We need to include jsrender.js script file to use the following template.
-Also the images mentioned are available in the samples installed  location, in the Content/Images folder._
+> Note: We need to include jsrender.js script file to use the following template.
+Also the images mentioned are available in the samples installed  location, in the Content/Images folder.

-{% highlight html %}
+{% highlight js %}

 <script id="treeTemplate" type="text/x-jsrender">